Robert S. Vance Federal Building and United States Courthouse: Significance

 The building is representative of the Classical Revival style of architecture, and because it is a continuing symbol of the Federal presence in Birmingham.
 With its sleekness and lack of ornate embellishment, the Birmingham Federal Building was a precursor to the more conservative Classicism exhibited in the Federal Buildings of the 1930s.
-The Classical Revival style of the building seems to be a transition between the pre-World War I preponderance of Beaux Arts Classicism and the more austere classicism of the 1920s and '30's.
+The Classical Revival style of the building seems to be a transition between the pre-World War I preponderance of Beaux Arts Classicism and the more austere classicism of the 1920s and '30s.
 The Office of the Supervising Architect under James A. Wetmore is listed as architect of the building.
 It was common in the early 20th century for the employees of the U.S. Treasury Department to design Federal buildings with the Supervising Architect listed as the architect of record.

 The original United States Post Office in Birmingham was a small, frame structure on 19th Street.
 Before the Falling Fire of '59, the building was used as a stop in the Underground Railroad.
 The Post Office moved three times before locating in the new building in 1921.
 Although the site was acquired for the building in 1911, and the original plans completed in 1916, construction of the Federal Building was apparently halted during World War I. The building was finally completed and occupied in September 1921, though the cornerstone was laid in May 1918.
 Birmingham, founded in 1871, was just beginning to boom in the early 20th century.
 Much of the credit for obtaining such a large building for the young city goes to Congressman (later Senator) Oscar W. Underwood, who obtained the appropriations for initial design and construction, and continued to seek increases as the size and cost of the building grew.
 The Post Office has moved out of the building, but the structure continues to maintain a prominent presence in the financial/business district of downtown Birmingham.
 Occupying an entire city block of 5th Avenue, between 18th and 19th Streets, the building is a local landmark and the historic symbol of the Federal presence in Birmingham.